VanMobile/vm-kb/readme.md

 ## Folder Explanations

+dev
+- resources specific for developers

+outreach
+- resources specific for the outreach team

 instructions
-= contains subfolders of various resources which contain their own readme files
+- contains subfolders of various resources which contain their own readme files